 Why is Automated Direct Mail Such a Good Fit?

 Direct mail automation is the perfect addition to any multi-channel marketing strategy for a number of reasons.
+How do we know?
+Our customers have told us so!

 First, direct mail is a channel that is appropriate for delivering your marketing messages throughout your sales funnel.
 Depending on your strategy, direct mail can make both a suitable first touch point or a bottom-of-the-funnel call to action to close the sale.